jeslstep/Random-Giphy/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Steps to Get the Development Environment Running
 1. Register for an account here: https://developers.giphy.com/docs/#api-keys.
-Clicke Create an app to get your API Key.
+Click Create an app to get your API Key.
 2. Download this project.
 3. open in editor (ex.
 VS code)
 4. open a terminal window (control ~)